| One

 India also discovered gems in the rivers and began to

 set rough stones into crude jewelry.
+They bartered stones with traders from

 abroad and eventually the treasures found their way